LiuChengqian90/Study-notes/Linux/书籍/深入理解LINUX内核.md

 static __always_inline unsigned long fix_to_virt(const unsigned int idx) {
 	/*
-	 * this branch gets completely eliminated after inlining,
+	 * this branch gets completely eliminated after inlining，
 	 * except when someone tries to use fixaddr indices in an
 	 * illegal way. (such as mixing up address types or using
 	 * out-of-range indices).
 	 *
-	 * If it doesn't get removed, the linker will complain
+	 * If it doesn't get removed， the linker will complain
 	 * loudly with a reasonably clear error message..
 	 */
 	if (idx >= __end_of_fixed_addresses)